InsertCreativityHere/galp/docs/Arduino.md

 ---------
-We make frequent use of macros in the code for 2 main purposes: first we use it to replace complicated operations or variables with more understandable text versions, for instance using `DIGITAL_1_ENABLED` instead of `B01000000`, and second, to create variables that can be changed by GALP at upload time.
-This is much simpler than passing variables over the serial connection (especially variables that should be known at Arduino startup), and also creates faster code, since the compiler will already know the values for these constants at upload time.
+We make frequent use of macros in the code for 2 main purposes: first we use it to replace complicated operations or variables with more understandable text versions, for instance using `DIGITAL_1_ENABLED` instead of `B01000000`, and second, to create variables that can be specified by GALP at upload time.
+This is much simpler than passing variables over the serial connection (especially variables that should be known at the Arduino's startup), and also creates faster code, since the compiler will already know the values for these constants at upload time.

 The following list contains every macro used by the program which can be overridden or defined by GALP at upload time:
 - `BAUD_RATE`: Sets the baud rate of the serial connection the Arduino uses to communicate with the client.
 Within this context, this is equivalent to bits per second (Defaults to 9600).
-For a list of supported baud rates check out [this](https://www.arduino.cc/en/Serial.Begin).
+For a list of supported baud rates check out [this webpage](https://www.arduino.cc/en/Serial.Begin).
 - `SRAM_SIZE`: The storage size of the onboard SRAM in bytes.
-This value is specific to every board, for the Arduino Uno Rev3 it's 2048 (Defaults to 2048).
+This value is specific to every board, for the Arduino Uno Rev3 it's 2048 bytes(Defaults to 2048).
-- `DEBUG`:     Specifies that the program should run in debug mode, this causes log messages to be printed over the serial connection (By default this value isn't defined, just defining it (even without a value) will still enable debug mode).
+- `DEBUG`:     Specifies that the program should run in debug mode, this causes log messages to be printed over the serial connection (By default this value isn't defined, just defining it (even without a value) will enable debug mode).
 - `BACKUP`:    Specifies whether the program should back itself up before it starts operating.
-If this is enabled all of the Arduino's core settings and registers are copied into EEPROM storage and can be reloaded later by setting digital pin 12 (by pressing the button on the Vernier interface).
-See 'backupSave' and 'backupLoad' in [Functions](#functions).
+If this is enabled all of the Arduino's core settings and registers are copied into EEPROM storage and can be reloaded later with digital pin 12 (by pressing the button on the Vernier interface).
+See [`backupSave`](#backupsave) and [`backupLoad`](#backupload).

 The following list contains every macro used internally by the program which can't be set externally:
 - `ANALOG_1_CONNECTED` =  (`B00000001`): Bitmask that when ANDed with [`sensorFlags`](#sensorflags) specifies whether the analog1 sensor is connected (0 means not connected, any other value indicates its connected).